ViDA (VAT in the Digital Age) – The European Parliament Approves VAT in the Digital Age reforms

-Under the umbrella of the VAT in the Digital Age (ViDA) project, the European Commission is proposing a series of measures aimed at modernizing the current VAT system in the European Union to combat tax fraud.
-Among the initiatives, a key focus is the implementation of a new tax reporting system through electronic invoicing between companies.
+Under the VAT in the Digital Age (ViDA) project, the European Commission has proposed a set of measures aimed at modernizing the current VAT system within the European Union to combat tax fraud.
+Among the most significant measures is the implementation of a new digital reporting system based on e-Invoicing for business-to-business (B2B) transactions.

-On November 5, 2024, a major political agreement on the ViDA project was reached, representing a significant step toward modernizing and digitizing the VAT system across the EU.
+After reaching a political agreement at the end of 2024, the European Parliament officially approved the reforms proposed by the Member States in February 2025.
 The agreement introduces measures aimed at simplifying and harmonizing VAT processes, fostering efficiency and adaptability in an increasingly digital economy.

 Revised Implementation Timeline